TOBUGraph: Knowledge Graph-Based Retrieval for Enhanced LLM Performance Beyond RAG: TOBUGraph

 \subsection{Memory Retrieval}

-TOBUGraph enables users to recall memories through an integrated conversational AI assistant that interacts with the user’s RMG as shown in Figure \ref{fig:TobuRetrieval}.
-When a user initiates a memory retrieval request, the system first identifies all interest nodes connected to the RMG and generates a prompt combining the user request with the content of these nodes.
-This prompt is processed by an LLM to filter and identify the most relevant interests related to the user’s request.
-The system then traverses the RMG through the identified interest nodes to retrieve associated memory nodes and their semantic content.
+TOBUGraph enables users to retrieve memories through an integrated conversational AI assistant that interacts with the user's RMG, as shown in Figure \ref{fig:TobuRetrieval}.
+When a user initiates a memory retrieval request, the system collects all relationship nodes in the RMG and uses an LLM to filter the most relevant ones according to the user’s request.
+The system then traverses the RMG to retrieve the memory nodes connected to the filtered relationship nodes, along with their semantic content, which are passed to the conversational AI assistant.

-The conversational AI analyzes semantic nodes of retrieved memories, to generate targeted responses.
-If the user’s request contains sufficient details, the response is direct, avoiding unnecessary follow-up questions.Otherwise, the AI assistant requests clarification.
-As this conversation progresses, the system continuously refines its traversal of the RMG, ensuring increasingly accurate memory retrieval that enhances the user's experience. \paragraph{Retrieval Process Formalization:} The memory retrieval process can be formalized as: \begin{enumerate} [nosep] \item \textbf{Interest relevance:} $f(q, I) \rightarrow I' \subseteq I$, where $f$ identifies relevant interest nodes $I'$ for a given query $q$. \item \textbf{Memory retrieval:} $g(I', G') \rightarrow M' \subseteq M$, where $g$ retrieves memory nodes $M'$ connected to $I'$ in the RMG $G$. \item \textbf{Response generation:} $h(q, M', S') \rightarrow r$, where $S' = \cup{S_i | m_i \in M'}$, and $h$ generates the response $r$ based on $q, M'$ and $S'$. \end{enumerate}
+The conversational AI analyzes this retrieved content to generate targeted responses.
+If the user’s request provides sufficient detail without ambiguity for the LLM, the response is direct; otherwise, the AI requests clarification.
+As conversations progress, the LLM in the conversational AI continually filters out irrelevant memories, refining the retrieved content to provide more accurate and contextually relevant answers.